 Cardinal Green Office Program

 Through everyday actions, occupants of any campus building can directly impact Stanford's sustainability and bottom line.
 The Cardinal Green Office Program utilizes a building evaluation process to recommend simple steps occupants can take to reduce their environmental footprint, and offers support in implementing those changes.Through the program, individual actions have saved up to 20 percent on electricity bills in some campus buildings.
 This program includes an audit of your building, tailored recommendations, access to an online resource center, and the Sustainable Office Space training course.
-Audits will commence in January 2015, and the first 10 buildings to implement recommended measures following their audits will receive $100 cash rewards for their event/operations budgets.
+This year, more than 30 buildings enrolled in the program and will now begin the audit process.
+The first 10 buildings to implement recommended measures following their audits will receive $100 cash rewards for their event/operations budgets.

 Program Contact: Moira Hafer Sustainability Analyst, Office of Sustainability